Students applying for financial aid must complete the following steps:

 Awarding and Packaging Financial Aid

-Borrowers of Federal Direct Stafford Loans must use the Department of Education's loan website at www.studentloans.gov.
-Students access the website using their FSA ID number to complete and provide the following information:
+Borrowers of Federal Direct Stafford Loans must complete all Direct Loan requirements via www.studentloans.gov.
+Students can access the website by logging in with their FSA ID and password to complete and provide the following information:

 - Entrance Counseling requirements